 13 of 20

-As the saying goes, everything is better with bacon—and casseroles are no exception.
+Everything is better with bacon, and casseroles are no exception.
 The smoky taste is just the right accent for this mixture of noodles, chicken, American and cheddar cheeses, and peas all topped with buttery breadcrumbs.

 14 of 20

 Combining pasta, cooked chicken, mixed frozen vegetables, and condensed soup makes this casserole a cinch to put together.
 Its sauce gains richness from sour cream and Parmesan cheese.
 After just 15 minutes of prep and 45 minutes in the oven, you can serve a filling dinner that everyone will love.

 Use any short pasta that you have at hand, and add fresh herbs to the mix if you have them.
 Try full-fat Greek yogurt instead of sour cream for a lighter version.
 Make the dish your own by exchanging the mixed frozen veggies for another green like a bag of stir-fry veggies or riced broccoli or cauliflower for extra fiber.